 The last Data Prefetching Contest held with ISCA 2015 has illustrated that achieving high prefetching efficiency is still a challenge for wide-issue superscalar processors, particularly those featuring a very large instruction window.
 The large instruction window enables an implicit data prefetcher.
-The interaction between this implicit hardware prefetcher and the explicit hardware prefetcher is still relatively mysterious as illustrated by Pierre Michaud's BO prefetcher (winner of DPC2) [9].
-The first objective of the research is to better understand how the implicit prefetching enabled by the large instruction window interacts with the L2 prefetcher.
+The interaction between this implicit hardware prefetcher and the explicit hardware prefetcher is still relatively mysterious as illustrated by Pierre Michaud's BO prefetcher (winner of DPC2) [7].
+The first research objective is to better understand how the implicit prefetching enabled by the large instruction window interacts with the L2 prefetcher and then to understand how explicit prefetching on the L1 also interacts with the L2 prefetcher.

-The second objective of the research is related to the interaction of prefetching and virtual/physical memory.
+The second research objective is related to the interaction of prefetching and virtual/physical memory.
 On real hardware, prefetching is stopped by page frontiers.
 The interaction between TLB prefetching (and on which level) and cache prefetching must be analyzed.

 The prefetcher is not the only actor in the hierarchy that must be carefully controlled.
-Significant benefit can also be achieved through careful management of memory access bandwidth, particularly the management of spatial locality on memory accesses, both for reads and writes.
+Significant benefits can also be achieved through careful management of memory access bandwidth, particularly the management of spatial locality on memory accesses, both for reads and writes.
 The exploitation of this locality is traditionally handled in the memory controller.
 However, it could be better handled if larger temporal granularity was available.
 Finally, we also intend to continue to explore the promising avenue of compressed caches.
-In particular we recently proposed the skewed compressed cache [17].
-It offers new possibility for efficient compression schemes.
+In particular we recently proposed the skewed compressed cache [13].
+It offers new possibilities for efficient compression schemes.